Attacca (EP): Background and release

 On August 23, Pledis Entertainment reported that the group was preparing a new album that would be released in October.
 The comeback took place four months after their previous mini album Your Choice in June and would be their first album since the members renewed their contracts with Pledis Entertainment.

 On September 23, Pledis Entertainment released the concept trailer for Attacca.
 The trailer flashes the word “boyhood” on the screen as a blue teddy bear engulfed in flames is thrown down to the pavement.
 After several scenes flash in succession–including snippets of the group's members dancing in the street, playing with paintbrushes, riding on motorcycles, and playing an electric guitar—all thirteen members come together in the end to admire a sunset on the rooftop of a building, with the album's name and October 22 release date hanging above their heads in animated text.

 Later on October 18, the group released a highlight medley of songs from Attacca in a highly stylized video uploaded to their YouTube page.
 The video teaser sees the group taking to various sound stages to perform clips of seven songs — “To You,” “Rock with You,” “Crush,” “Pang!”
 “Imperfect Love,” “I Can't Run Away” and “2 Minus 1” — that depict the group members hanging out in a chemistry lab, plant and flower-filled gardens, and warehouses with neon lights.
 “2 Minus 1” is the one track from Attacca that was released as a digital single only.

 The band shared two music video teasers for their new song "Rock with You" through their official YouTube channel at midnight on October 21.

 Attacca was released on October 22.
 To promote the album, the group held a press conference ahead of its release.

 Critical reception

 In a review for NME, Angela Suacillo scored Attacca four out of five stars, commenting that although the mini-album is "largely defined by the group's venture into a pop-punk sound as a representation of their growth as artists", it "feels less like a release designed to redefine Seventeen's sound and more like a promise of what the group could be in the future".
 Sara Delgado of Teen Vogue commended the record for being "loud, passionate, and unapologetic", summarizing it as a "more than enjoyable 23-minute ride from the very first listen".

+Jung Soo-min, in the three-star review for IZM, praised the clear artistic direction and the cohesive sonic identity of the EP, but noted some loss of individuality among the sub-units.